Update: ‘Lucid Air Specifications,’ ’Production,’ and ‘Price & Release Date’ sections updated.

 AC: 19.2 kW

-Fastest charging EV in the world
+Fastest charging electric vehicle in the U.S.

 Lucid’s ‘Wunderbox’ charger works at almost all public charging stations in the United States.
 It has been engineered to adjust incoming voltage and adapts charging speeds for the quickest possible recharge.
 The brand has collaborated with Electrify America which owns a network of 700 charging stations with more than 3100 chargers across America.
-Customers who book the Lucid Air by June 2022 get complimentary access to 350 kW charging for three years.
+Customers who booked the Lucid Air by June 2022 got complimentary access to 350 kW charging for three years.

 Lucid Air also conducted a real-world range test with the automotive publication Motor Trend.
 Two Dream Edition Range EVs were driven from Los Angles to San Francisco and then rerouted to Lucid Air’s headquarters in the Bay area.
 The cars traveled 445 miles.
 Upon reaching the destination, 30 miles range was left on one of the cars and 72 miles on the other.
 Different driving styles may have caused different energy depletion from the battery.
 According to the brand, the Lucid Air GT has an industry-best efficiency of 4.5 miles per kWh.